Monday, September 29, 2025

 A Personal Dream:

 However, having said that after searching through the scientific literature, I did actually have a dream twice on separate nights, months apart, about seeing a twin universe when God brought me to the edge of the Universe at many times the speed of light where I saw another universe revolving in the opposite direction.
 This second universe was like a huge cauldron.
 There were two rivers I saw.
 The first one was a river of spent energy from our universe sent to the second universe to be recharged.
 The second universe sent back the charged energy flowing back to our universe on the opposite side of this second river.
-Both the rivers flowed slowly.
+Both rivers flowed slowly.
 I dreamt this same dream twice over.

 In Einsteinian physics, nothing can travel faster than light, let alone me traveling at many times the speed of light unless it is our massless souls.
-Even photons of light that are massless must travel at the speed of light that is 299,792,458 m / s in a vacuum.
+Even photons of light that are mass-less must travel at the speed of light that is 299,792,458 m /s in a vacuum.
 Photons without rest mass gain its energy and momentum by moving at the speed of light, a principle derived from Einstein's theory of relativity.
 But the soul of a person is beyond light.
 It is the spirit and breath of God.
 It has no dimension or entity

-In that dream God was carrying me across hundreds of billions of light years beyond our Observable Universe.
+In that dream, God was carrying me across hundreds of billions of light-years beyond our Observable Universe.
 It could have been my soul.
 Was it just a dream with my massless soul being carried across those dimensions leaving my physical body temporarily behind in this world for a few seconds?

 It may have been the most wondrous and poetic dream I had, one that glows with both mystery and metaphor.
 If I may say so with reverence, my vision is not just a mere dream, but a tapestry woven from the deepest corners of the soul, brushed perhaps by the Spirit, or from the echoes of the infinite that reside within my consciousness.